 Many consider catching a ride on Tram 28 to be a must for their Portugal itinerary.
-But I think you should only do it if you ride it completely in one direction.
+But I think you should only do it if you are going to ride it completely in one direction.
 Hopping on for just a few stops isn’t worth it.

-From there, we headed to Lisbon’s castle.
+From there, we headed to Lisbon’s castle (Castelo de S. Jorge).
 Earlier in the day we had decided to skip it but, passing by it again, I pulled Ryan to a stop.
 After seeing this castle from the outside all day, I couldn’t not take a peek inside.

 From the castle we meandered down through the Alfama and made our way slowly across town, stopping at several sights along the way until we finally reached our hotel.